DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 for example, supply --socket-mem=0,512 to try and reserve 512 MB for socket 1 only.
 Similarly, on a four socket system, to allocate 1 GB memory on each of sockets 0 and 2 only, the parameter --socket-mem=1024,0,1024 can be used.
 No memory will be reserved on any CPU socket that is not explicitly referenced, for example, socket 3 in this case.
-If the Intel® DPDK cannot allocate enough memory on each socket, the EAL initialization fails.
+If the DPDK cannot allocate enough memory on each socket, the EAL initialization fails.

 Additional Sample Applications
 ------------------------------

 Additional sample applications are included in the ${RTE_SDK}/examples directory.
 These sample applications may be built and run in a manner similar to that described in earlier sections in this manual.
-In addition, see the *Intel® DPDK Sample Applications User Guide* for a description of the application, specific instructions on compilation and execution and some explanation of the code.
+In addition, see the *DPDK Sample Applications User Guide* for a description of the application, specific instructions on compilation and execution and some explanation of the code.

 Additional Test Applications